Skip to main content

 Note

-Product images must be imported into cloud storage first to generate their locations, facilitating the invocation of image data during development.
+Product images need to be imported into cloud storage first to generate the image location, facilitating the invocation of image data during development.

 1. Go to the WeChat Developer Tools > Cloud Development Console > Storage page.